ArifSohaib/networkTicTacToe/README.md

 ### Bugs:
 Sometimes segfaults randomly.
 Restarting the client or the client and server usually fixes it.
 I was unable to find why this was happening
+### Note for anyone outside of class reading on Github:
+This was among my first times using C after 4 years